 The snowmelt period led to higher discharge and an increase of DOC concentrations in streamflow.
 Several studies have shown that DOC export during snowmelt can be substantial (Jager et al., 2009; Seybold et al., 2019; Wilson et al., 2013).
+The diurnal

-The diurnal fluctuations of discharge and DOC during snowmelt indicated that DOC export was strongly controlled by hydrological processes, which responded to the freeze-thaw cycle of the snowpack.
+- 305 fluctuations of discharge and DOC during snowmelt indicated that DOC export was strongly controlled by hydrological processes, which responded to the freeze-thaw cycle of the snowpack.
 The largest DOC export could be observed at the beginning of the snowmelt periods probably due to the flushing of topsoil DOC that had accumulated during winter (Ågren et al., 2010; Boyer et al., 1997) as a result of the leaching of DOC from the autumnal litter input or DOC production in snow-covered soil (Brooks et al., 1999).
-However, neither discharge nor DOC concentrations showed any pronounced event responses, which again led to overall low flow-weighted DOC export (Fig. 3) and a more continuous release of DOC (Fig. 4).
+However, neither discharge nor DOC concentrations showed any pronounced event - 310 responses, which again led to overall low flow-weighted DOC export (Fig. 3) and a more continuous release of DOC (Fig. 4).

 During the spring period at the beginning and at the end of our study period, the daily flow-weighted DOC almost doubled, compared to the summer, winter and snowmelt periods (Fig. 3).
-Soils were saturated after the snowmelt period and, therefore, hydrological connectivity between the DOC sources and the stream existed facilitating the connection of distal DOC sources (Croghan et al., 2023) a high continuous and an increased DOC export (Fig. 4) the connection of distal DOC sources (Croghan et al., 2023) during the spring events.
+Soils were saturated after the snowmelt period and, therefore, hydrological connectivity between the DOC sources and the stream existed facilitating a high continuous DOC export (Fig. 4) and the connection of distal DOC sources (Croghan et al., 2023) during the spring events.
 Furthermore, the increasing temperatures during spring had enhanced DOC production, thereby increasing the potential mobilizable DOC pool.

-The autumn period showed the highest flow-weighted DOC release.
+- The autumn period showed the highest flow-weighted DOC release.
 The onset of larger precipitation events led to sharp increases in discharge and DOC concentrations between 15 and 20 mg L-1.
 In autumn, DOC export was clearly driven by the large precipitation events.
-During the hydrological period of autumn which accounted for 16% of the study period, 14% of the total discharge were generated but 21% of total DOC were mobilized.
-The ratio between percentages of DOC exported and of runoff generated was highest for autumn (Table S1), again underlining the pronounced DOC export in relation to discharge generation during this period.
-Moreover, it is possible that DOC had accumulated in the soils during summer due to 1) the warm temperatures, which enhance biological activity as well as evapotranspiration, and 2) the lack of precipitation events and a low hydrological connectivity, therefore limiting DOC flushing (Dawson et al., 2008; Kawasaki et al., 2005; Seybold et al., 2019; Wei et al., 2021).
+Moreover, it is possible that DOC had accumulated in the soils during summer due to 1) the warm temperatures, which enhance biological activity, and 2) the lack of precipitation events, therefore limiting DOC flushing - 320 (Dawson et al., 2008; Kawasaki et al., 2005; Seybold et al., 2019; Wei et al., 2021).
 In autumn, leaf litter from deciduous trees may constitute an additional important DOC source potentially amplifying DOC export during this period (Hongve, 1999; Meyer et al., 1998).
 Long-term observations of phenology and litter fall in the Bavarian Forest National Park show that over 80 % of litter fall is likely to occur during the here defined autumn period at all elevations (unpublished data, Bavarian Forest National Park Administration, 2022).
-It has also been shown that leaf litter leads to an annual carbon input of 150,000 kg C/km2 in a neighboring catchment (Forellenbach) and can therefore substantially contribute to DOC export (unpublished data, Bavarian Forest National Park Administration, 2022).
+It has also been shown that leaf litter leads to an annual carbon input of 150,000 kg - 325 C/km in a neighboring catchment (Forellenbach) and can therefore substantially contribute to DOC export (unpublished data, Bavarian Forest National Park Administration, 2022).